MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -PersistOnWriteFilterDevice

 Indicates whether to install a task sequence on the temporary overlay and commit changes later, or commit the changes at an installation deadline or a maintenance window.
+This setting applies to devices running an embedded edition of Windows with a write filter.

 ```yaml
 Type: Boolean